arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

 ## Project level configuration

-To use fontawesome icons in a single project creat a .npmrc file at project root level and set the below configuration
+To use Font Awesome icons in a single project creat a .npmrc file at project root level and set the below configuration

 ```
 @fortawesome:registry=https://npm.fontawesome.com/
 //npm.fontawesome.com/:_authToken=TOKEN
 ```

-After the configurations install the pro fontawesome icons by using below npm commands
+After the configurations install the pro Font Awesome icons by using below npm commands

 ```
 npm install --save-dev @fortawesome/fontawesome-pro